About the college

 Library and IT services

-The college's library is especially strong in the social sciences and is open at all hours for Nuffield students.
+The college's library is especially strong in the social sciences.

 Sport, music and college facilities